 If Comfort Radiant Heating is capable of such work at the time of this writing, it is reasonable to assume that other companies will eventually be able to match the capabilities of Comfort Radiant Heating.
 Until that time, however, it will be wise for the general public to assume – unless proven otherwise by the company with which one is dealing – that retrofitting and compatibility issues may still arise.

-Some homeowners are intrigued by the concept of the heated driveway but wonder about the up-front cost (that is, what the price would be to have one installed).
-Just as important is the issue of the operating costs (see further below).
+Some homeowners are intrigued by the concept of the heated driveway but wonder about the up-front installation costs, as well as the operating costs.

-The exact cost to purchase a snow-melt system depends on many factors, including:
+The exact cost to purchase a snow-melting system depends on many factors, including:

 - Whether the heated driveway can be tied into your home’s heating system or must stand on its own.

 - What type of control scheme do you want, a manual or an automated system?
 The latter are more expensive, and the cost goes up the more sophisticated they get.

 - The cost of materials varies from area to area, as it does for almost any construction project.

 - How big a driveway do you have/want?

 - Will the installation crew be starting from scratch?
 Or will they have to tear up an existing driveway first either to get rid of it altogether (to change it to a material that can be retrofitted) or to retrofit it?
 This is a case where less is more, because you will pay less if the crew doesn't have to commit time and resources to removing all or part of an old driveway.

 Knowing that it is cheaper to start from scratch should give you an idea if you've considered having a heated driveway put in but have been concerned about the cost.
 If you will be needing a new driveway soon anyhow, this would be the time to pull the trigger on both projects: the new driveway and a snow-melting system.
 The incentive is clear: You will save money.